Religious institute: Life-span

 In 1972, the French Jesuit Raymond Hostie published his study Vie et mort des ordres religieux (Paris.
 Desclée de Brouwer), an English translation of which appeared in 1983 as The Life and Death of Religious Orders (Washington: CARA).
 Hostie argued that the life of a religious institute passes through successive stages: 10–20 years of gestation, 20–40 years of consolidation, a century or so of expansion, another century or so of stabilization, 50–100 years of decline, followed by death, even if death is not officially declared until later.

 In this view, a religious institute lasts 250–350 years before being replaced by another religious institute with a similar life-span.
 Hostie recognized that there are exceptions: Benedictines, Franciscans, Dominicans, Augustinians, and some others have lasted longer, either because they transformed from what they were originally or because of the prestige of their founders.
 In 2015, Giancarlo Rocca suggested that attention should be given not so much to the life-span of individual religious institutes, as to the duration of what Rocca called "religious institutions", corresponding to the juridical categories of monastics, canons, mendicant orders, clerks regular, priestly societies, religious congregations, and secular institutes.

 The religious institutes that have disappeared since 1960 have mostly been congregations.
 This class of institutes with simple vows and a strong emphasis on apostolate arose shortly before the French Revolution.
 They modernized the Church, the State, and religious life itself.
-Older institutes adopted some of their features, especially in the fields of education and health care, areas, however, that the State has now almost entirely taken over.
-This suggests that the life-span of a religious institute is largely determined by the point at which it comes into being within the life cycle of the "religious institution" to which it belongs.
+Older institutes adopted some of their features, especially in the fields of education and health care, areas, that the State has now almost entirely taken over.

+This suggests that the life-span of a religious institute is largely determined by the point at which it comes into being, within the life cycle of the "religious institution" to which it belongs.
 "Religious institutions" themselves do not necessarily disappear altogether with time, but they lose importance, as happened to monasticism, which is no longer the force it was in the Middle Ages before the mendicant orders eclipsed it.